AdvancedPlugins/Contributions/README.md

 ## How to Contribute

 1. **Fork the Repository**: Click the 'Fork' button at the top right of this page to create a personal copy of this repository.
 2. **Clone Your Fork**: Clone your forked repo to your local machine.
-Use `git clone <your-fork-url>`.
-3. **Make Your Changes**: Update the `support-responses.yaml` with additional keyword-response pairs or modify existing ones.
+3. **Make Your Changes**: Update the `support-responses.yml` with additional keyword-response pairs or modify existing ones.
 Ensure you follow the established format and guidelines.
 4. **Commit and Push**: Once you're done with your changes, commit them with a meaningful commit message and push to your forked repository.
 5. **Open a Pull Request**: Go to the 'Pull Requests' tab on this repository and click 'New Pull Request'.
 Compare the changes and submit your pull request.